simonsparkwolf-del/ETF-QUANT-LAB/README.md

 - **weights**: keep the weights of a certain model and the parameters of a certain data processing step if its traing is time-consuming.

 ## Milestones
-1. April 21st - The first draft of baseline model
+1. April 21st - The first draft of baseline model.